Azure-Samples/spring-boot-secure-communications-using-end-to-end-tls-ssl/README.md

 This guide explains how to secure communications for Spring Boot apps using end-to-end TLS/SSL and SSL certificates managed in Azure Key Vault.

 Azure Spring Cloud is used for illustration.
-You can secure communications when you deploy Spring Boot apps to Azure Kubernetes Service, App Service or Virtual Machines.
+You can apply the same approach to secure communications when you deploy
+Spring Boot apps to Azure Kubernetes Service, App Service or Virtual Machines.

 ## What will you experience